-(U.S. Dollars in thousands or as otherwise stated, except share and per share data) 3.
-Summary of significant accounting policies (Continued)
+(U.S. Dollars in thousands or as otherwise stated, except share and per share data)

 Capitalization of interest

 We capitalize interest on prepayments of forward order flight equipment and add such amounts to prepayments on flight equipment.
 The amount of interest capitalized is the amount of interest costs which could have been avoided in the absence of such prepayments.